hasnain-tanoli/pace-ai/README.md

-# AI-Powered Tutor
+# Pace AI

 ## Overview

-The **AI-Powered Tutor** is an interactive web application designed to facilitate personalized learning.
+The **Pace AI** is an interactive AI Tutor web application designed to facilitate personalized learning.
 This application leverages advanced AI capabilities to provide comprehensive explanations on a wide range of topics and assess understanding through dynamic quizzes.
 It offers a unique conversational learning experience, adapting its teaching approach to suit individual user needs and learning styles.

 ## Features